Reut Gruber PhD

 Dr. Gruber is actively involved in the supervision of undergraduate and graduate students at McGill University interested in conducting research in the field of pediatric sleep.

-Dr. Gruber’s research is funded by the Canadian Institutes of Health Research (CIHR), The Natural Sciences and Engineering Research Council of Canada (NSERC), American Academy of Sleep Medicine Foundation, and Fonds de Recherche en Santé du Québec (FRSQ).
+Dr. Gruber’s research has been funded by the Canadian Institutes of Health Research (CIHR), The Natural Sciences and Engineering Research Council of Canada (NSERC), Social Sciences & Humanities Research Council of Canada, American Academy of Sleep Medicine Foundation, and Fonds de Recherche en Santé du Québec (FRSQ).
 She is also the recipient of several FRSQ and CIHR career awards.

-Canadian Psychological Association Award for Distinguished Contributions to Public or Community Service, Canada, 2012
+2012 Canadian Psychological Association Award for Distinguished Contributions to Public or Community Service, Canada

-Canadian Institute of Health Research (CIHR) New Investigator Award, Career Award, 2007-2012
+2007-2012 Canadian Institute of Health Research (CIHR) New Investigator Award, Career Award

 Determinants of sleep behavior in adolescents: A pilot study.
 Sleep Health.
 2017;3(3):157-162.